Complex oscillations in the delayed Fitzhugh-Nagumo equation

-{The numerically evidenced bifurcations of cycles of the system, obtained through extensive simulations, are the following: \begin{itemize} \item The saddle-homoclinic bifurcations unfold from the BT point and eventually collapse on the oppositve manifold of saddle-node bifurcations (solid green curves Sh1), enclosing only one fixed point.
-Because of the symmetry of the system $(x,y)\leftrightarrow (-x,-y)$, there exists a double-homoclinic loop at $y=0$ for a given value of $\tau>1/J$ (Dh point). \item We numerically find the presence of additional periodic orbits of relatively large amplitude, one stable and enclosing the other one which is unstable.
-As parameters are varied, we find that the two cycles are connected through a codimension two fold of limit cycles (orange curve in Figure~\ref{fig:FastBifs}). \item The smaller, unstable limit cycle found collapses, in a certain range of parameters, on the manifold of saddle fixed point in a saddle-homoclinic loop (dotted green line Sh2 in Figure~\ref{fig:FastBifs}).
+{The numerically evidenced bifurcations of cycles of the system, obtained through extensive simulations, are the following: \begin{itemize} \item The saddle-homoclinic bifurcation curves emerge from the BT points and {end} on the opposite manifold of saddle-node bifurcations (solid green curves Sh1).
+These homoclinic loops enclose only one fixed point.
+Because of the symmetry of the system $(x,y)\leftrightarrow (-x,-y)$, there exists a double-homoclinic loop at $y=0$ for a given value of $\tau>1/J$ (Dh point). \item We numerically {establish} the presence of additional periodic orbits of relatively large amplitude, one stable and enclosing the other one which is unstable.
+As parameters are varied, we find that the two cycles are connected through a codimension two fold of limit cycles (orange curve in Figure~\ref{fig:FastBifs}). \item The smaller and unstable limit cycle described above {terminates}, in a certain range of parameters, on the manifold of saddle fixed point in a saddle-homoclinic loop (dotted green line Sh2 in Figure~\ref{fig:FastBifs}).
 Contrasting with the curve Sh1 of homoclinic loops, the Sh2 curve correspoonds to homoclinic loops enclosing the two fixed points.
-Moreover, the curve also intersects the line $y=0$ at the point Dh where the system displays the double-homoclinic loop already mentioned above. \item for values of the parameters in which the fold of limit cycles exist but the Sh2 curve no more exists (for values of $\tau$ larger than the value corresponding to the double homoclinic loop Dh), it actually continues the family of unstable limit cycles emerging from the Hopf bifurcation. \end{itemize} }
+Moreover, the curve also intersects the line $y=0$ at the point Dh where the system displays the double-homoclinic loop already mentioned above. \item for {the} values of the parameters {for} which the fold of limit cycles {exists} but the Sh2 curve no {longer} exists (for values of $\tau$ larger than the value corresponding to the double homoclinic loop Dh), it actually continues the family of unstable limit cycles emerging from the Hopf bifurcation. \end{itemize} }

 {Although this description may appear relatively complex, it seems to be constrained to a planar dynamical system and therefore has a fairly simple geometrical interpretation in the virtual extended phase plane $(x_t,x_{t-\tau})$ mentioned above.
-We now describe, in this space, the modifications of the dynamics as a function of $\tau$ and $y$.}
+We now describe, in this space, the {changes} of the dynamics as a function of $\tau$ and $y$.}

 \ifthenelse{\boolean{DisplayBigFigs}}{ }